zoraviel/CSS-assignment-3/README.md

 1. **Fork** this repo (make sure you are logged into GitHub).

 2. **Clone** your new repo so you have it on your hard drive.
 Remember to save it into the folder where you are keeping all your projects for this course.
-Make sure you clone the repo from the GitHub page with YOUR NAME in the URL.
+Make sure you clone the repo from the GitHub page with YOUR NAME (not **macloo**) in the URL.
 Check the browser address bar and make sure you see YOUR NAME in the URL.

     <img src="screen_captures/clone_repo.png" alt="Clone from GitHub">

 3. Use your GitHub app to create a **local branch** named *gh-pages*.
 Switch to that branch and do all your work in that branch.
 Note that the hyphen and all lowercase letters are essential in the branch name *gh-pages*.
 Stay in that branch, and do all your work in that branch.

-See the LAST 2 PAGES of [this illustrated guide](http://bit.ly/newGHapp) if you need a review of how to create the *gh-pages* branch.
+Refer to [this illustrated guide](http://bit.ly/newGHapp) ("How to create a branch in the app") if you need a review of how to create the *gh-pages* branch.

 ## Goals of this assignment